thesegunadeleke/c_jenny-tutorials/README.md

  switchcase.c - Programs checks input character if vowel or not

  switchcasetask.c - Program checks and grades the scores of students

+ switchcalc.c - Simple add, subtract, divide and multiplication calculator using switch case in c